 As part of the application, midwives are required to make certain declarations as to their fitness to practise and their competence.
 They must also complete the workforce survey.

 Internationally qualified midwives and midwives applying under TTMRA

 Midwives qualified overseas and midwives registered in Australia who are applying under the Trans Tasman Mutual Recognition principles are likely to have conditions imposed on their scope of practice (usually relating to required further education relating to midwifery practise in New Zealand).
 In these cases midwives will be issued with an annual practising certificate for a defined period, during which time the conditions must be met.
 These conditions are explained more fully in the notes which accompany the Applications to be completed by overseas registered midwives and Australian registered midwives seeking registration in New Zealand.

-For overseas qualified midwives: what "May not work in sole practice as a Lead Maternity Carer" means.
+For internationally qualified midwives: what "May not work in sole practice as a Lead Maternity Carer" means.